 Colour Adult:

 A.l. leucocephala: Both adults green with black scalloping to feathers; forehead, forecrown, and area around eyes white; pink/red lores, cheeks and throat; ear coverts dull black; abdominal patch maroon; tail green with red at base.
-Bill horn colouration.
+Beak horn-coloured.
 Eye ring white, eye olive/green.

 A.l. palmarum: Both adults darker green, abdominal patch more extensive; deeper red to throat.

-A.l. caymanensis: Both adults more yellow/green, with less evident scalloping to feathers; breast and rump tinged with blue; white on head confined to forehead area; green on sides of neck separates red of throat from the cheek area; less extensive abdominal patch; larger in size.
+A.l. caymanensis: Both adults more yellow/green, with less evident scalloping to feathers; breast and rump tinged with blue; white on head confined to forehead area; green on sides of neck separates red of throat from the cheek area; less extensive abdominal patch; larger.

 A.l. hesterna: Both adults more yellow/green; more evident maroon abdominal patch; cheeks and throat deeper in colour; smaller in size.

-A.l. bahamensis: Both adults as in leucocephala, but abdominal patch small or missing; white on crown extends back further, reaching below eyes to lores and upper cheeks; less red at base of tail; larger in size.
+A.l. bahamensis: Both adults as in leucocephala, but abdominal patch small or missing; white on crown extends back further, reaching below eyes to lores and upper cheeks; less red at base of tail; larger.

 Colour Juvenile: